timluc0428/Learning-Notes/How-to-learn.md

 # How to learn

 ## Become a squirrel (Smoljames)
 Squirrels accumulate massive amounts of resources in a tree.
+They could not keep enough resources in their stomach to sustain them for the winter.

 We need to create a "tree" for our resources. **artificial working memory**

-Impossible to retain all valuable information you come across, in your active working memory.
+It is impossible to retain all the valuable information you come across in your active working memory. espe

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTU1OTg0MjI2LDc2NzA5MjUzNl19
+eyJoaXN0b3J5IjpbLTEyMjE1MDYyNDIsNzY3MDkyNTM2XX0=
 -->